zcwcharles/zcwcharles.github.io/src/src/blogs/blog-js-note-01.md

 ### Regular Expression
 It is not a basic data structure of JS, it is a object instead.
 It is a powerful tool to process text in JS.
 More detailed information would be mentioned in Chapater 10.

-## Boolean
+## <a name="Boolean"><a/>Boolean
 > Like in other programming languages, JavaScript also has `true` and `false` as the value for boolean.

-One notable thing about Boolean in JS is that, all type of values could be transformed into Boolean, and this is the most important reason why most of time we would try to use `===` instead of `==` while we are comparing two values or objects.
+One notable thing about Boolean in JS is that, all type of values could be transformed into Boolean.
+And this would happen when we evaluating values with `if()`.

-Values that would be transfered into `false`:
+Values that would be converted into `false`:
 - `undefined`
 - `null`
 - `0`